 The Healing Properties of Medicinal Rapé

 Rapé can be mixed also with other mind altering plants, like coca, jurema, or yopo and can potentiate the healing capacity of other plants, like ayahuasca.
-Furthermore, rapé helps releasing emotional, physical, and spiritual illnesses and eases negativity and confusion, enabling a thorough grounding of the mind (in its original sense, tobacco is a hallucinogen).
+Furthermore, rapé helps releasing emotional, physical, and spiritual illnesses and eases negativity and confusion, enabling a thorough grounding of the mind.
 Likewise, shamans use rapé to re-align with their energy channels and with their higher self, and to intensify their connection with the world and the universe.
 In addition, rapé paves the way to detoxify the body and cleans out all excessive mucus, toxins and bacteria.

 The art of making rapé has been passed onto non-indigenous people, so that you can even find rapé-making enthusiasts and groups in parts of Brazil outside the Amazon.
 The use of rapé has also been adopted by the Santo Daime communities as well.
 Outside of Brazil, rapé is often offered by Western facilitators of ayahuasca ceremonies.
 While there is a great deal of debate among the tribes and between the elders and younger generation over the extent that this knowledge ought to be shared with outsiders, appreciation of the sacred art of making and taking rapé is growing in the global shamanic community.